 [Section 68 amended by No. 94 of 1984 s.
 66.]

-69. Conduct of election by Registrar or Electoral Commissioner
+69. Election, conduct of by Registrar or Electoral Commissioner

 (1) An election for an office in an organisation may be conducted pursuant to this section where the Registrar decides that a request that the election be so conducted has been duly made.